 Here what I recommend for travel:

 The pressurized air in airplanes has an extremely low humidity point, so drink lots of filtered water during your fight.
 Aim to drink one quart of water for every two hours you’re in the air.
-Be sure to bring a refillable water bottle, so you can easily fill it once you’re through airport security.
+Be sure to bring a refillable water bottle (the Lifestraw Water Filter Bottle has it’s own built-in filter), so you can easily fill it once you’re through airport security.
 Airports all have water fountains, and many even offer filtered water.

 Whether you’re defeating jet lag or staying sharp for a high-level meeting, sleep is a crucial element in everything from mental acuity to metabolism.
 Not getting enough sleep lowers your insulin sensitivity (cue the sugar cravings), raises your cortisol levels, and slows down your thyroid.
 That means sluggishness and brain fog during the day, but over time a pattern of poor sleep can lead to weight gain and an increased risk of heart disease and diabetes.
 I suggest melatonin or magnesium—not sleeping pills—as a natural sleep aid that helps with jet lag and ease falling/staying asleep.